 The Hidden Alliance of Innovation

-In this unprecedented study, GarciAIgnacio Network Thinking, in partnership with Rede Líderes Digitais, mapped the flows of
+In this groundbreaking study, GarciAIgnacio Network Thinking, in partnership with the Digital Leaders Network, mapped the flows of

-300 leaders who have worked in more than 1200 digital companies in Brazil over the last 10 years.
+300 leaders who have worked in over 1200 digital companies in Brazil during the last 10 years.

 Browse the Digital Leaders Network!

-The network below illustrates the exchange of executives between 1200 digital companies, and those in the process of digitalization, in Brazil during the last decade.
+The network below illustrates executive turnover among over 1200 digital companies, and companies in the process of digitization, in Brazil during the last decade.

-At the center of the network, "digital native" companies stand out, between which there is an intense exchange of executive leaders.
+At the heart of the network are "digital native" companies, among which there is an intense exchange of executive leaders.

 How to read the network?